NREL/bifacial_radiance/docs/sphinx/source/contributing.rst

 location of a test failure.
 As described in :ref:`code-style`, bifacial_radiance code does not use ``print`` or ``logging`` calls, and this also applies to the test suite (with rare exceptions).

-New unit test code should be placed in the corresponding test module in the bifacial_radiance/test directory.

-Developers **must** include comprehensive tests for any additions or modifications to bifacial_radiance.

 This documentation
 ~~~~~~~~~~~~~~~~~~